ClickCease

 Network Adequacy Regulations

-The ACA and related regulations have implemented rules that apply to plans sold in the health insurance exchanges.
-These plans are required to maintain adequate networks and up-to-date network directories online.
 In 2017, the Trump Administration began deferring to the states for network adequacy determinations, weakening the enforcement of network adequacy standards.
 Subsequently, people buying coverage in the individual market find that networks are generally smaller than in the past.
 For this reason, it becomes essential for enrollees to double-check the network of any health plans they’re considering if they have a specific doctor in mind.

 In the small group and large group markets, states can review plan filings to ensure adequate networks.
 Employers tend to have considerable input despite this leverage when working with insurers, especially in the large group market.
 Often, they try to make sure that the plans they’re offering to their employees have adequate provider networks.
 This does not mean that there won’t be cases where an out-of-network provider won’t be essential to care.